 2021 COMPETITION RULES

-For everyone's health, the 2021 competition will not be an in-person event.
-See below for details concerning the submission of video recordings.
+For everyone's health, the 2021 competition was not an in-person event.
+See below for details concerning this modified competition.

 Participating students must be in grades 7–12 and enrolled in a New York school district within 90 miles of Syracuse or homeschooled in one of those districts (this includes Ithaca, Utica, Watertown, and Rochester).